Niharika-2810/E-Commerce-Dashboard/README.md

 Slicers (for category, time, and location-based filtering)

 🛠️ Tools & Technologies

-Power BI / Tableau / Excel (specify your tool of choice)
+Power BI

-Data sources: CSV / Excel / SQL Database (optional based on your actual data source)
+Data sources: CSV

 📈 Purpose

 The main goal of this project is to:

 Provide an easy-to-use, interactive view of online sales data